CDWheelers/007GasSampler/README.md

  	- Type "git pull" and repository will be updated to reflect what is uploaded on https://github.com/CDWheelers/007GasSampler

 Run This Code:
+  	- run update_repo.sh executable within /home/user/007GasSampler
-  	- Type "cd 007GasSampler" then "sudo python Run.py" to run the calibration and sensing code, outputs ppm of ammonia nearby, Ro of sensor, and load voltage
+   	- Alternatively, type "cd 007GasSampler" then "sudo python Run.py" to run the calibration and sensing code, outputs ppm of ammonia nearby, Ro of sensor, and load voltage